 Yah Lin "Charlie" Trie, President Clinton's longtime friend

-eventually pleaded guilty to two charges in his Arkansas trial (May 21, 1999).
+eventually plead guilty to two charges in his Arkansas trial (May 21, 1999).

 Trie plead guilty to a felony charge of causing false statements and a